T1000-Swift-Hail/PROJECT-1/README.md

 - Use extensions .
 - Use a computed property .

-## Example Project :  An online Grocery Store :
+## Project :  An online library for free reading   :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview :  An online library for free reading .
+Allows users to read various books .has 2 main user The users and the manager of the store .
+Each one of them should be able to do the following tasks for to function properly

-#### As a customer I should be able to do the following :
+#### As a user I should be able to do the following :
-- Browse  Products .
+- Browse  main sections.
-- View the product info (summary, specs, price, quantity , etc.)
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
+- Adding the Books to the Downloads
-- Remove a product from the shopping cart.
+- cancel download the Books.
-- List the products in my shopping cart.
+- List the Books in my Downloads
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .

-#### As a manager of the grocery store , I should be able to do the following :
+#### As a manager I should be able to do the following :
-- Add new products to the online store.
-- Update a product info.
+- Get Total users account
-- Remove product from the online store.
+- Remove books from the online library.
-- Get notified of out of stock products.
-- Browse purchase history.
-- View the total sales revenue.
-- View the store net profits.
-- View the most sold products on the store.
+-View the most downloaded books in the library
-- Compute the tax with the product price.
-- Check delivery status.
-- Change delivery status .

 #### Usage :

 ##### user
-To use this application , create a new user using the struct **** .
-Call the **** to receive a list of all the products .
-Call ***** to receive recommendations for your next purchase .
-Use ***** to add a product to the shopping cart .
-To list your products in shopping cart call **** .
-Etc.
+To use this application , create a new user using the struct  User : Person .
+Call the func describeBookto receive a list of all the books .
+Call   . the func addBookToDownload to add book .

 ##### manager
-To use this application to manage your online store , create a new manager using the class **** .
-Call the **** to receive a list of all the products .
-Call ***** add new products and **** to update a product with the id  .
-Use ***** to browse the sales history  .
-Updating a delivery status is easy using the ******  .
-Etc.
+ create a new manager  using the class Manger
+ Call the function to receive a list of all the books .
+Call func showDownloadList to show DownloadList books and update a books with call showDownloadList  .

-### Now is the time to showcase your skills.
-You will have 4 days to complete the project .
-On Thursday, you will present to us what you have achieved.

-### Note : the above is an example.
-We want you to impress us with your imaginations and grand projects .

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.